Edgenesis/killercoda-shifu-demo/shifu-demo-English/step5/step5.md

 👉Now open 📷[capture]({{TRAFFIC_HOST1_3000}}/capture)📷 to see the current monitoring photos！

-Now you can capture a live moment from a street-facing camera in Beijing, China.
+✔️Now you can capture a live moment from a street-facing camera in Beijing, China.

 ——————————————————————————————————————————————————————————————————————————————————
 <br/>